What the Disability Service does

 What we don't do

-We are not involved in making the actual arrangements e.g. booking rooms for exams, deciding on start times (for students with extra time), the arranging of invigilators or other specific details relating to your exam arrangements.
+Disability Service is not involved in making the actual arrangements e.g. booking rooms for exams, deciding on start times (for students with extra time), the arranging of invigilators or readers or scribes, or other specific details relating to your exam arrangements.
+Please contact your academic school if you have any queries about any of this.

 Request exam arrangements